Martin-Everling/pySIP/docs/content/advanced.rst

         alpha: float = 3.0
         beta: float = 1.0
         scipy_dist: lambda a, b: stats.gamma(a=a, scale=1.0 / b)
-        pymc_dist: pm.Gamma

-The `scipy_dist` attribute is used for the frequentist inference, and the `pymc_dist` attribute is used for the bayesian inference.
+The `scipy_dist` attribute is used for the frequentist inference.
 They take function that will be called with the parameters of the prior as positional arguments to create the distributions.
 Usually, you define the parameters to follow one of the implementation and give a proxy to the other one, as in the example above.